[?] Subscribe To This Site

 #2.
 Graded Hammer Effect

-You should look for this in Yamaha keyboard reviews, particularly if you want a keyboard with the feel of an acoustic piano.
+You should look out for this feature, particularly if you want a keyboard with the feel of an acoustic piano.
 Yamaha digital pianos are famous for Graded Hammer Effect, a term which refers to the sensitivity found in an acoustic piano, where the keys are heavier in the lower register and lighter in the higher register.
 If you need a keyboard which serves as a real substitute for an acoustic piano, make sure that it has Graded Hammer Effect.

 #3.
 MIDI